Protect Your Privacy. Secure Your Finances. Explore the Future of Cybersecurity.

 2. How Cloud Storage Works

-Here’s a simple breakdown:
+Here’s a simple overview:

-3. The Hidden Risks of Cloud Storage
+3. Hidden Risks of Cloud Storage

-• Weak passwords that allow unauthorized access.
+• Weak or reused passwords

-• Phishing attacks targeting your cloud credentials.
+• Phishing attacks targeting cloud credentials

-• Unencrypted data being intercepted during transfer.
+• Unencrypted data in transit

 4. Why Cloud Security Matters